-DDM Garage Doors no longer installs or repairs doors in the Chicago area, but we will help you find a local company to help you.
-In 2015 we sold that part of the business to a former employee, Matt Fernandes, who continues to do a great job here in Chicago and the suburbs.
+DDM Garage Doors no longer installs or repairs doors in the Chicago area, but we will help you find a local company.
+In 2015 we sold that part of the business.

-Below you will find the names of some additional recommended companies that might be able to help you.
-If there is not a company near you please call or email us, or click the red "Contact us" button below.
-We are currently setting up a national database of honest and reliable companies to better serve our customers.
-If you know of a company you would recommend, please let us know.
-Or, if you need help finding a company please contact us and we'll try to find a reliable repair company in your area.
+Below you will find the names of recommended companies that might be able to serve you.
+If you can not find a company near you, please call or email us, or click the red "Contact us" button below.
+We are currently setting up a national database of honest and reliable companies to serve our customers better.
+If you know of a company in your area that you would recommend, please let us know.

 Many of these companies also service dock equipment.
 They have welders, safety equipment, and the necessary tools to replace your pull chains, dock leveler springs, hold down units, and lip assist springs and shocks and just about anything else.
 Following are examples of the types of work qualified garage door companies across the United States can perform.